0

 On June 18, 1976, the swing span of the Third Street Bridge collapsed as it was being opened, forcing the bridge out of service permanently.
 It had been struck by a vessel the evening before.
 A debate ensued on where to build a replacement bridge.
 In order to receive federal funding, the new bridge was required to have four lanes and a four-lane bridge at the same site would have necessitated the demolition of some historic buildings.
 As a result, the Liberty Bridge was built just north of the old bridge site, connecting Woodside Avenue and Vermont Street.

-Text imported from Wikipedia article "Liberty Bridge (Bay City, Michigan)" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Liberty Bridge (Bay City, Michigan)" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants